CaputoDavide93/linux-security-monitor/README.md

 # 🛡️ Linux Security Monitor

-Automated security scanning and monitoring system for Ubuntu/Debian and Amazon Linux servers with ClamAV antivirus, automatic updates, and a beautiful status dashboard.
+Automated security scanning and monitoring system for Ubuntu/Debian and Amazon Linux servers with ClamAV antivirus, automatic updates, and a status dashboard.

 ## ✨ Features